Back to Blog

 The Data Behind Response Speed

-But 24 hours is the floor, not the ceiling.
+That baseline matters, but it's only the floor.
 The real advantage kicks in at four hours.

 Most negative reviewers are still emotionally engaged in the first few hours.
 They're frustrated, but they haven't moved on yet.
 A fast, empathetic response during that window catches them while they're still open to reconsidering.
 Wait two days, and they've already told their friends, posted on social media, and mentally written off your business.